 Who's Who Among Students in American Universities and Colleges is the national directory compiled each year based on recommendations from individual campuses for inclusion in this directory of students who are academically superior and committed to school / organizational activities.
 The National Dean's List directory is compiled yearly listing students who are awarded dean's list recognition for outstanding scholastic achievement in the preceding fall, spring and summer semesters from campuses around the country.

-The Nightingale Society recognizes nursing students with superior academic achievement.
+The Nightingale Society National Collegiate Nursing Awards, and Phi Kappa Phi recognize nursing students with superior academic achievement.
+In addition, the School of Nursing participates in the Spirit of Nursing award sponsored by the U.S. Army Nurse Corps.